phosgene89/phosgene89.github.io/hnsw.md

 ###### Maximum number of connections per node
 The max number of connections for each node in the graph must be tuned for a good balance between recall and efficiency.
 Higher numbers for this parameter result in decreased search performance, but improved recall.
 A good starting point is 2*M.

+###### Maximum number of connections per layer
+Typically from 5 - 48.
+Smaller M works well for low recall or low dimensional data, while higher M works better for high recall or high dimensional data.

 ###### Size of candidate list for generating connections when constructing HNSW graph
 This can be tweaked on a sample of the data and should be chosen to achieve at least 0.95 recall.

-###### Size of candidate list for generating connections when constructing HNSW graph
-This must also be balanced between recall and training time.
-A higher number will improve results, but make building the graph a longer process.

 ##### Performance benchmarks and potential issues